Azure/azure-sdk-for-js/sdk/search/search/README.md

 ### Documents

-An item stored inside a search index is referred to as a document.
+An item stored inside a search index.
 The shape of this document is described in the index using `Field`s.
-Each Field has a name and datatype as well as additional metadata such as if it is searchable or filterable.
+Each Field has a name, a datatype, and additional metadata such as if it is searchable or filterable.

 ### Pagination